aimhubio/aim/README.md

 - **Search by tag** - `tag:tag_name`

 ### Search Examples
-- Display the `loss`es of experiments tagged as `benchmark` whose learning rate is 0.001 `metric:loss tag:benchmark param:learning_rate=0.001`
+- Display the `loss`es of experiments tagged as `benchmark` whose learning rate is 0.001:
+  - `metric:loss tag:benchmark param:learning_rate=0.001`
-- Display the accuracies of experiments tagged as `daily` `metric:accuracy tag:daily`
+- Display the accuracies of experiments tagged as `daily`:
+  - `metric:accuracy tag:daily`

 ## TensorBoard Experiments
 Easily run Aim on experiments tracked by TensorBoard.
 Here is how: